imrany/open-email/README.md

 # open-email
-A microservice that sents email to clients.
+A microservice that sents mail to clients.